MrRobboWilliamson/print-table/README.txt

 The PrintTable class takes data as a 2-tuple key, (row, col).

-There are optional arguments for headers and labels.
-There is a dimensions arg, but I might automate this in the future.

 Run the following command to install
 > pip install git+https://github.com/MrRobboWilliamson/print-table.git#egg=printtable

 Usage:
 Currently for it to work, the tuples must index from 0 to number of rows/cols -1